Sport in Germany: Motorsport

 In sports car racing, Stefan Bellof and Hans-Joachim Stuck won the World Sportscar Championship in 1984 and 1985, whilst more recently André Lotterer, Timo Bernhard and Marc Lieb won the World Endurance Championship in 2012, 2015 and 2016 respectively.

 The 24 Hours of Le Mans is a prestigious annual race held in France.
 Porsche has won the race 16 times, far more than any other constructor.
 Second on the list is Audi, who have dominated the race in recent years, scoring 11 wins since their first in the year 2000.
 Audi driver Frank Biela was one of the most successful drivers in touring and sports cars in the 1990s and 2000s, winning the FIA World Touring Car Cup in 1995 and the Guia Race in 1996, as well as the German, French and British Touring Car titles, before winning the Le Mans 24 Hours five times and the 12 Hours of Sebring four times.
+Mercedes-Benz also had a return to the 24 Hours of Le Mans in 1987 and had various winning programs in the sport prototypes of the World Endurance Championship and FIA GT Championship in 1997 and 1998 but another incident at Le Mans in 1999, spelled another end to their involvement in anything but engine supplier for Formula One since 2000, but the sudden championship title success of Brawn GP in the 2009 Formula One season with Mercedes supplied engines lead to their involvement as a factory entry into F1 as Mercedes AMG F1 since 2010 when they took over their operational license.
+They have since supplied all of Lewis Hamiltons World Driver Championship titles and secured the majority of manufacturer titles in the second F1 turbo era since 2014.